-While recognizing Federal Emergency Management Agency is the lead federal agency for disaster response in the Homeland, America’s Army Reserve is enhancing the immediate response authority of our Army Reserve Regional Commands to more effectively command and control units to execute emergency response operations in support of the American people.
+While recognizing the Federal Emergency Management Agency is the lead federal agency for disaster response in the Homeland, America’s Army Reserve is enhancing the immediate response authority of our Army Reserve Regional Commands to more effectively command and control units to execute emergency response operations in support of the American people.
 As an example, and to that end, we have reorganized, empowered and equipped our 1st Mission Support Command, headquartered at Fort Buchanan, Puerto Rico, to be the “go-to command” to generate and integrate your Army Reserve’s immediate response operations in the Caribbean when disaster response is needed.
-We will continue to shape, develop and scale this capability as we move forward, ensuring that we position our units and their equipment to become ever more responsive and operationally effective.
+We will continue to shape, develop and scale this capability as we move forward, ensuring that we position our units and their equipment to become ever more responsive and operationally effective, whenever and wherever needed.

 For the past two years, your Army Reserve has been on a path of transforming its structure and procedures to seize the "digital key terrain.”
-This journey presses on as our 2-star Innovation Command — headquartered in Houston, Texas and now in Direct Support of Army Futures Command in Austin — assesses and develops emerging outposts in technology hubs across the country, focusing on the harnessing of skills and talent acquired or retained in the commercial sector.
-The command serves as a link for operational innovation and the development of concepts and capabilities to enhance the readiness of the future force by capitalizing on extensive “civilian acquired or retained” knowledge, skills and experience.
+This journey presses on as our 2-star Innovation Command — still headquartered in Houston, Texas and now in Direct Support of Army Futures Command in Austin — assesses and develops emerging outposts in technology hubs across the country, focusing on the harnessing of skills and talent acquired or retained in the commercial sector.
+The command serves as a link for operational innovation and the development of concepts and capabilities to enhance the readiness of the future force by capitalizing on extensive “civilian acquired or retained” knowledge, skills, abilities, and experience.
 As a screening force for the Army, we are uniquely positioned to support the Army in staying on pace with rapidly emerging trends or opportunities in the private sector, while also providing a potential pool of on-demand talent for Army Futures Command.
 This process is already well underway.

-As it pertains to cyberspace operations, we remain steadily on glide path to establishing Cyber Protection Teams at key locations around the country, such as Camp Parks, CA (Bay Area), Adelphi, MD (D.C.), San Antonio, TX, Fort Devens, MA (Boston), and Coraopolis, PA (Pittsburgh).
-Moreover, the Army Reserve Cyber Operations Group (ARCOG), with five Cyber Protection Centers and 10 Cyber Protection Teams, provides direct support to Army Cyber Command (ARCYBER), and general support to other government agencies including DHS, NSA, FBI and DIA.
+As it pertains to cyberspace operations, we remain steadily on glide path to establishing Cyber Protection Teams at key locations around the country, such as Camp Parks, CA (Bay Area), Adelphi, MD (DC), San Antonio, TX, Fort Devens, MA (Boston), East Point, GA (Atlanta), and Coraopolis, PA (Pittsburgh).
+Moreover, the Army Reserve Cyber Operations Group (ARCOG), with five Cyber Protection Centers and ten Cyber Protection Teams, provided direct support to Army Cyber Command (ARCYBER), and general support to other government agencies including DHS, NSA, FBI and DIA.
 Army Reserve Cyber Soldiers bring unique skills and experience to the force from their civilian occupations, drawn from over 40 corporate, financial and academic institutions.
 The cyber talent within the Army Reserve delivers capability, improves cyber readiness, and increases our network defense capability.
 To identify and cultivate cyber talent, the Army Reserve created the National Cyber Private Public Partnership in 2015.
 This program places Soldiers in critical Army Reserve cyber formation and provides enhanced opportunities to pursue civilian careers in the field.

 Download a copy of the

-2019 U.S. Army Reserve Posture Statement
+2020 U.S. Army Reserve Posture Statement

 (Click the image below)